 The beauty of the Maine wilderness can be truly transformative.
 Wide-open spaces and deep woods, more coastline than California, more untouched wilderness than any state besides Alaska, and the best mountains in New England offer endless possibilities to engage our residents in the outdoors.

-A large part of our experiential programming centers on our bi-weekly wilderness adventures, which include hiking, backpacking, camping, kayaking, ice climbing, dog sledding, cross country skiing, fly fishing and vision quests.
+A large part of our experiential programming centers on our bi-weekly wilderness adventures, which include hiking, backpacking, camping, kayaking, ice climbing, cross country skiing, and retreats to the Foxhole Ranch.

 These adventures typically run Thursday through Saturday and provide excitement, fun and exploration over weekend days that don’t feature structured clinical groups.
 For some, these trips are an introduction to what it means to experience the wild and disconnect from the plugged-in real world.
 For others, the trips serve as a return to the familiar, a chance to connect with an element of their youth or a setting they formed a relationship with in wilderness treatment.